 Chief Technology Officer

 Prior to his work with KQED, Dan was a staff engineer with the consulting engineering firm of Hammett & Edison, where he worked with clients to design new and improved transmission facilities for radio and television stations, specializing in non-commercial FM stations and DTV migration.
-Dan is the co-founder and Past President of the Association of Public Radio Engineers, serves as Chairman of the National Radio Systems Committee RBDS Subcommittee, has been a featured presenter at NAB, AES, and public broadcasting conventions, and writes regularly for media industry publications.
+Dan is the co- founder and Past President of the Association of Public Radio Engineers, serves as Chairman of the National Radio Systems Committee RBDS Subcommittee, has been a featured presenter at NAB, AES, and public broadcasting conventions.